-Prerequisites: completion of 15 units of university credit and permission of the instructor credit and permission of the instructor independent work in a particular area of nutrition.
+Prerequisites: completion of 15 units of university credit and permission of the instructor

+A course designed to encourage the student to do independent work in a particular area of nutrition.
 The outline is worked out by the student(s) and professor(s) involved and will include a literature review and practical work.
 The student will be required to present a concise report of results in a written paper and a seminar.
 Departmental approval is required before registering.